ishaanj1/gryphonjs/README.md

 Congrats!

+[Here](https://github.com/ishaanj1/gryphonjs-demo)'s an example of a super basic website using Gryphon JS.

-PS: If you're interested in seeing the source code for the [Gryphon JS](https://gryphonjs.herokuapp.com) website, you can find it [here](https://github.com/ishaanj1/gryphonjs-app).
+If you're interested in seeing the source code for the [Gryphon JS](https://gryphonjs.herokuapp.com) website, you can find it [here](https://github.com/ishaanj1/gryphonjs-app).